delaneyj/grug/.github/contributing.md

-# Vite Contributing Guide
+# grug Contributing Guide

 Hi!
-We are really excited that you are interested in contributing to Vite.
+We are really excited that you are interested in contributing to grug.
 Before submitting your contribution, please make sure to take a moment and read through the following guidelines:
 ## Pull Request Guidelines

 - Checkout a topic branch from a base branch, e.g. `main`, and merge back against that branch.